joshuabenson/go_http_server/notes.md

+# Notes
-## This document will be used to keep notes on the development of this project and repository
+This document will be used to keep notes on the development of this project and repository
+___

 Nov-28-21 Changed master branch to main.
 The -M flag with <code>git branch</code> will rename the current branch.
 As in <code>git branch -M main</code>